mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c07-monte-carlo-assignment.md

   orbit)?
   - It is good enough as a rough estimate.
 Both CI are close to the actual pi value
-  - It is not good as a percise estimate.
-The CLT CI is between 3.132 and 3.164 which if used at a large scale like a rocket in orbit could lead to large variation gaps between reality and calcaultions.
+  - It is not good as a precise estimate.
+The CI’s are between 3.117 and 3.149 which if used at a large scale like a rocket in orbit could lead to large variation gaps between reality and calculations.
 - What would be a *valid* way to make your CI more narrow?
   - A valid way to make CI more narrow would be to increase the number of samples.